fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 * **Using Visual Studio with Xamarin plugin:** Windows, Android and iOS (*) apps.

-(*) Is required a Xamarin Build Host in a Mac connect to Visual Studio.
+(*) Is required to a Xamarin Build Host in a Mac connect to Visual Studio.

-In figure 21, is possible to see the Android, iOS and Windows Phone applications running at the same time.
-The Android app is running in Xamarin Android Player, iOS app is running in IPhone Simulator and Windows Phone application is running in a Lumia 1020 device (which is connect to a Windows running in a Parallels, in a Mac).
+In figure 21, it is possible to see the Android, iOS and the Windows Phone applications running at the same time.
+The Android app is running in Xamarin Android Player; the iOS app is running in IPhone Simulator and the Windows Phone application is running on a Lumia 1020 device (which is connected to a Windows running in a Parallels, in a Mac).

 ![Xamarin Workshop - Figure 21](ImagesForGuides/figure21.png)